 In order to properly realise the benefits of state and federal funding for tourism Strathbogie Shire has been working with neighbouring councils to establish a formally recognised peak tourism body for the region.
-In the past there have been attempts to align Strathbogie Shire with regions that are not associated with our geography or demographics.
-This is prevented clear brand recognition and the provision of funding for tourism initiatives.
+In the past there have been attempts to align Strathbogie Shire with regions that were not within close proximity of Strathbogie Shire.
+This has prevented clear brand recognition and the provision of funding for tourism initiatives.
 Neighbouring local government areas have also suffered similar disadvantage.